seedcrack/osu-DMCA-maps-finder/README.md

 You are allowed to edit / use this code however you like

-Huge thanks to tybug for making ossapi, the wrapper I used Go check out https://github.com/tybug/ossapi on how to set up
+Huge thanks to tybug for making ossapi, the wrapper I used, go check out https://github.com/tybug/ossapi on how to set up